wp-plugins/facebook-shop-by-storeyacom/readme.txt

 == Installation ==

-1. Download the  zip file and save it locally - storeya-products-feed.zip
+1. Download the  zip file and save it locally - facebook-shop-by-storeyacom.zip

 2. Log in to your WordPress blog administration screen.

 3. Click on 'Plugins' and then on 'Add New' (left menu)

-4. Click on the 'Upload' link, choose 'storeya-products-feed.zip' file and click on the 'Install' now button.
+4. Click on the 'Upload' link, choose 'facebook-shop-by-storeyacom.zip' file and click on the 'Install' now button.

 5. Click on 'Activate Plugin' link